spectrocloud/librarium/content/docs/02-getting-started/04-onboarding-workflow.md

 # Palette Onboarding Workflow

-Palette has a very well-organized product onboarding process to streamline the user product adoption.
-The two major steps of our onboarding workflow are:
+Palette has a well-organized product onboarding process to streamline user-product adoption.
+The two significant steps of our onboarding workflow are:

 * Product Tour

 * Palette Experience

 ## Product Tour

-Once the user logins to our Platform, we start the onboarding process with a product tour—an introduction to the platform, to familiarize the users with our Palette features.
+Once the user logins to our platform, we start the onboarding process with a product tour—an introduction to the platform, to familiarize the users with our Palette features.

 ## Start your Palette Experience